PawseySC/pawsey-spack-config/README.md

 5. Set and export the `SYSTEM` variable to the system you want to run the installation for, if it differs from the content of the `PAWSEY_CLUSTER` environment variable.
 6. Run the `scripts/install_software_stack.sh` script, preferably in a Slurm job or as a process detached from the login shell to prevent the installation from being aborted in case the SSH connection were to be interrupted unexpectedly.

-### Installation metadata
+### Setonix-Q installation metadata

-Each completed deployment publishes `$INSTALL_PREFIX/installation_metadata/spack_install_manifest.json`.
-This is the authoritative inventory of the concrete hashes actually installed by the workflow, their source environments, installation prefixes, module publication roles, and generated module paths.
-The environment `spack.lock` files remain the record of the earlier validation concretization and can therefore differ when the installer deliberately reconcretizes roots to reuse an existing installation.
+A completed Setonix-Q deployment publishes `$INSTALL_PREFIX/installation_metadata/spack_install_manifest.json`.
+It records the concrete hashes actually installed, their source environments, installation prefixes, and generated module paths.
+This is the authoritative input to the Setonix-Q module tests.
+The environment lockfiles remain the record of the earlier validation concretization and may differ when installation reconcretizes individual roots to reuse software already in the store.

-The same directory retains content-addressed concrete specfiles and per-source receipts.
-These provide useful provenance when examining either a completed deployment or an installation that stopped before the aggregate manifest could be published.
-The JSON manifest can be inspected with any standard JSON tool, for example:
+The same directory retains each concrete spec used by the installer and a small receipt for each installation source.
+The final manifest can be inspected with any standard JSON tool:

 ```bash
 python3 -m json.tool \